WhisperVoice/WhisperApp/README.md

 - run `npm start` or `expo start`
 - scan the generated QR code with mobile expo app.
 (It make take a while for the app to load)

+Note that the device where you have the expo app and the device on which you started the expo project must be connected to the same wifi network.